History of Sex in Cinema:

 There were tasteful and discrete scenes of sexuality:

-By film's end, the bisexual character of March, who originally decided not to abandon Jill for Paul, chose to start a new life with Paul after Jill was killed by a falling tree.
+By film's end, the bisexual character of Ellen, who originally decided not to abandon Jill for Paul, chose to start a new life with Paul after Jill was killed by a falling tree.
 Jill had stubbornly refused to heed Paul's warning and move out of the tree's possible path when it was about to be chopped down by Paul.
-[As in many films of this kind, code restrictions demanded that deviant sexuality had to be punished - this time by a crushing phallic symbol.]

 Ellen (Anne Heywood)